-The Foolproof Guide for your First Ladakh Motorcycle Tour.
+The Foolproof Guide for a Ladakh Motorcycle Tour.

-Riders from all over the world come to look at its rock face and ride on its rough patches.
+Riders from all over the world come to ride on the rough patches of Ladakh every year.

 However, you and I both know that this ride cannot be rushed.
-Correct?
+Isn’t it?

 You want to nail your first bike trip to Ladakh, and it is a feat which can be achieved through preparations and a little guidance.

-And that’s the reason why I’ve created this guide.
+And that’s the reason why I’ve created this foolproof guide for Ladakh.

-It’ll help you plan your first bike trip to Ladakh in the right way.
-From beginning to the end I’ve tried to cover everything in this one.
+This guide will help you plan your first bike trip to Ladakh in the right way.

-All the information you will find here is coming from my experience and a little bit of research on the internet.
+All the information you will find here is coming from the experience of bikers who’ve ridden to Ladakh many times.

 The Seasons »